 But there is more.
 Some people are not able to manage their property either because of physical limitations or they are just too busy.
 Richard can manage the property for you using his training, experience, and skills in building inspections and accessibility.
 Given the amount of money involved in home ownership, having an expert like Richard manage your property for you can be a great investment!

 One more!
 Getting your home ready for sale?
-We can help you with that.
+Richard can help you with that.
 A realtor will tell you that when it is time to sell your home, the key things to do are de-clutter, de-personalize, then clean and paint, clean and paint.
 This can be a huge job!
-Again if you are not able to manage this important job, or just too busy, we can do it for you.
+Again if you are not able to manage this important job, or just too busy, Richard can do it for you.
 Richard can help you by doing a property assessment to identify any significant issues to repair, hire people to help with packing, moving and storing items while the property is for sale, then hire people to do the cleaning and painting.

 Sound complicated?
 It can be, depending on your circumstances.
-That is why it is important to hire a consultant who is trained professionally in accessibility services, who is knowledgeable in the ADA Standards, who has significant experience in home inspections, who has an education in engineering or architecture and business/economics, who can work with contractors and product vendors to pull the project together, and who will advocate for your needs and manage the project through to completion.
+That is why it is important to hire a consultant/planner who is trained professionally in accessibility services, who is knowledgeable in the ADA Standards, who has significant experience in home inspections, who has an education in engineering or architecture and business/economics, who can work with contractors and product vendors to pull the project together, and who will advocate for your needs and monitor the project through to completion.
 Each client has different needs and different budgets.
 Meeting those needs within your budget so you can live safety and comfortably in your home is the mission for Richard Acree.
-Richard has the aging-in-place certification (CAPS), 12 years experience as a home and commercial building inspector and ADA inspector, the education in engineering and business, and the experience of working with contractors and vendors to pull projects together.
+Richard has the aging-in-place certification (CAPS), 12 years experience as a home and commercial building inspector and ADA inspector, the education in engineering and business, and the experience of working with contractors and vendors to manage projects effectively.

 If you are like the majority of Americans you want to continue living at home in a familiar environment throughout your maturing years.
 Aging-in-place means living in your home safely, independently and comfortably, regardless of age or ability.
 It addresses the need to remodel existing homes and design new homes, so that people can age in place and not have to move to assisted-living facilities as they age.
-Richard will work with you as a consultant to help identify areas in your home that could be opportunities to improve safety and accessibility.
+Richard will work with you as a consultant/planner to help identify areas in your home that could be opportunities to improve safety and accessibility.
 Then, the next step is to identify contractors and products that will help you reach your goal of independence.

 How does it work?
 How much does it cost?